MapAnything: Universal Feed-Forward Metric 3D Reconstruction: Conclusion

 \section{Conclusion}

 \coolname is the first universal transformer-based backbone that directly regresses metric 3D geometry and camera poses from flexible inputs -- including images, camera intrinsics, poses, depth maps, or partial reconstructions -- in a single pass.
-By using a factored representation of multi-view geometry (depth maps, ray maps, poses, and a global scale factor), \coolname unifies local estimates into a global metric frame.
-With standardized supervision across varied datasets and augmentations, \coolname handles multiple tasks like uncalibrated structure-from-motion, calibrated multi-view stereo, monocular depth estimation, camera localization, depth completion, and more without task-specific tuning.
+By using a factored representation of multi-view geometry (depth maps, ray maps, poses, and a global scale factor), \coolname unifies local estimates into a global metric frame. \coolname handles multiple tasks like uncalibrated structure-from-motion, calibrated multi-view stereo, monocular depth estimation, camera localization, depth completion, and more without task-specific tuning.
 Extensive experiments show that it surpasses or matches specialist models while enabling efficient joint training.
 Future extensions to dynamic scenes, uncertainty quantification, and scene understanding promise to further generalize \coolname's capabilities and robustness, paving the way toward a truly universal 3D reconstruction backbone.